 This is increasingly important in a landscape of proliferating content types and channels.
 Even though organizations have boosted their content creation budgets by almost a quarter, they’re still having trouble keeping up with the demand for a seamless flow across multiple channels.
 AI is a tool that can help streamline workflow and make asset management for multiple devices more accessible.

 "We see tons of opportunity [with AI] and lots of growth ahead," Webster says.

 Brightspot has long offered intelligent features such as auto-tagging and auto-migration of content, but the platform has greatly expanded its AI capabilities by partnering with Amazon Web Services (AWS).
 One of the AWS tools available via Brightspot is Rekognition, which allows for intelligent image and video analysis to identify objects, people, text and activities.
 Rekognition also makes it easier to flag inappropriate content, an especially important requirement for publishers on social networks.

 Other features available through Brightspot include Amazon Transcribe, an automatic speech recognition tool that makes it easy for developers to add speech-to-text functionality to applications, and Amazon Comprehend, a natural language processing service that helps users discover insights and relationships within text that can range from customer emails to product reviews to ad copy.

 All of these AI capabilities are aimed at making content smarter so that publishers aren't spending time tagging, searching, and doing other bulk-processing tasks that subtract from the work of actually creating compelling content.

 How can you be sure your CMS is future-proof and ready to support advancements such as AI?
-Check out six trends to be on top of before selecting a CMS.
+Headless CMS offers a future-proofed framework for an always evolving digital landscape.
+Beyond that, check out six trends to be on top of before selecting a CMS.
 For more, watch our informative webinars or request a demo.